Venues

 Staatsoper Unter den Linden

-In the year 1742, the Staatsoper Unter den Linden was founded by Frederick the Great and built in the heart of Berlin by Georg Wenzeslaus von Knobelsdorff.
-In opera and concerts, it distinguishes itself with its unique programming, ranging from the Baroque period to the central works of classical, romantic, and modern literature, including premieres of contemporary composers.
+In 1742, the Staatsoper Unter den Linden was founded by Frederick the Great and built in the heart of Berlin by Georg Wenzeslaus von Knobelsdorff.
+The opera house is distinguished by its unique programming, which spans from Baroque music to the central works of Classical, Romantic, and Modern literature, as well as world premieres of contemporary composers.

-Personalities such as Richard Strauss, Erich Kleiber, Wilhelm Furtwängler, Otmar Suitner, and Herbert von Karajan have significantly shaped the Unter den Linden Opera House as one of the most traditional and artistically significant stages in the world.
-General Music Director for over twenty years, Daniel Barenboim, who was chosen as conductor for life by the Staatskapelle Berlin in the year 2000.
+Personalities such as Richard Strauss, Erich Kleiber, Wilhelm Furtwängler, Otmar Suitner, and Herbert von Karajan have significantly shaped the opera house, making it one of the most tradition-rich and artistically significant stages in the world.
+The General Music Director for over twenty years has been Daniel Barenboim, who was appointed conductor for life by the Staatskapelle Berlin in 2000.

 Unter den Linden 7